IoT

 Maintenance of wood

-Wipe the inside and outside of the box with a damp cloth.
-The box can be sealed with a thin film of linseed oil applied with a cloth; the bench is also sealed with linseed oil, also in the grooves of the side panels.
+Wipe the box inside and out with a damp cloth.
+The box can be sealed with a thin film of linseed oil applied with a cloth; the bench is also treated with linseed oil, including in the grooves on the side panels.

-Canopies and cushions can be hand washed in lukewarm water (max.
+Hoods and cushions can be hand washed in lukewarm water (max.
 40°C).
-Excessive washing weakens the canopy's resistance to water penetration; it is therefore recommended to wipe it lightly with a damp cloth or sponge instead.
+Excessive washing weakens the hood's resistance to water penetration; it is therefore recommended to wipe it lightly with a damp cloth or sponge instead.

-The braking system is very important to maintain regularly to keep you, your children and your environment safe.
-To ensure maximum safety, our braking systems should only be maintained by qualified technicians.
-Please contact one of our authorized dealers if the braking power is reduced or the braking system brakes unevenly.
+It is very important to maintain your braking system regularly to ensure your safety, that of your children, and your surroundings.
+To ensure maximum safety, our braking systems should only be serviced by qualified technicians.
+Please contact one of our authorized dealers if the braking power has deteriorated or the braking system is braking unevenly.

 Safety conditions

-First of all, load the box carefully.
-We always recommend loading the box - and especially very heavy items - closest to the end (i.e. closest to the handlebar) and lighter items in the front of the box.
+First and foremost, the box must be loaded carefully.
+We always recommend loading the box—especially very heavy items—closest to the end (i.e., closest to the handlebars) and lighter items at the front of the box.

-How you prefer to drive our models is, of course, a matter of individual preference.
+Of course, how you prefer to ride our models is a personal choice.
 We recommend the following:

-Sit up straight in curves and allow the front part to swivel.
+Sit upright in the curves and let the front part turn.

-Do not stand up while driving as the cargo bike may start to sway.
+Do not stand up while riding, as the cargo bike may sway.

-Always drive as straight as possible on up/down ramps.
+Always drive as straight as possible on ramps and exits.

-Do not roll backwards while seated on the bike; this can damage the rear suspension.
+Do not roll backwards while sitting on the bike; this can damage the rear frame.

 Regulatory aspects

 Chapter 2: § 3.
-A bicycle shall not be designed for more than three persons.
-However, in addition, there may be room for up to four children not older than 7 years, cf. § 25.
+A bicycle must not be designed to carry more than three persons.
+However, there may be room for up to four children not older than 7 years, cf. § 25.

 Paragraph 2.
-Special seating for children shall be adapted to the weight and height of the child and shall be shielded from the wheels.
+Special seats for children must be adapted to the child's weight and height, and there must be a barrier between the child and the wheels.

 Paragraph 3.
-Children carried on bicycles shall be securely restrained.
+Children carried on a bicycle must be securely fastened.

 Paragraph 4.
-The carriage of children shall not prevent the driver of the bicycle from having full control of the bicycle or from giving appropriate signals.
+Transporting children must not prevent the rider from having full control of the bicycle or from signaling properly.

 Paragraph 5.
-The driver of the bicycle must be at least 15 years of age when carrying children on the bicycle.
+The rider of the bicycle must be at least 15 years of age when transporting children on the bicycle.

-This means that if the children are under 8 years old, the law allows six children on a cargo bike - if it is equipped for it!
-So there must be a special space for each of the children and they must be buckled in.
+This means that if the children are under eight years of age, the law allows six children on a cargo bike – provided it is designed for this purpose!
+There must therefore be a special space for each of the children, and they must be secured in place.

-For example, you can use our child bench or child seat with harnesses for the children, or you can attach a car seat or lift for the small child.
+On a Christiania bike, you can use our child bench or child seat with accompanying harnesses for your children, or you can permanently attach a car seat or infant carrier for your small child.

-The driver of the Christianiacycle keeps the child/children safely in front of him/her on the load, so you can keep an eye on them at all times, and the solid box construction provides good protection for the children.
+The driver of the Christiania bike has the child/children safely in front of them on the cargo box, so they can keep an eye on them at all times, and the sturdy box construction provides the children with good protection.

 Do we follow directives and standards?

 All our electric versions are classified as EPACS (Electrically Power Assisted Cycles) with a maximum speed of 25 km/h and a maximum continuous rated power of 0.25 kW.
 This classification means that our electric versions must comply with the Machinery Directive (2006/42/EC).
-To comply with the Machinery Directive, we have chosen to follow the European standard, EN 15194 - and thus also the EMC Directive 2014/30/EU.
-To comply with these directives, we perform our own tests, ensure that our subcontractors comply with the requirements and use independent experts in the field in Denmark.
+To comply with the Machinery Directive, we have chosen to follow the European standard EN 15194 – and thus also the EMC Directive 2014/30/EU.
+To comply with these directives, we carry out our own tests, ensure that our subcontractors comply with the requirements, and use independent experts in the field in Denmark.

 All our products for children comply with Directive 2005/84/EC, which ensures that children are not exposed to hazardous substances.